0

 While the cause of the recent increase in whale strandings is unknown, the Academy and other members of the Marine Mammal Stranding Network are responding to as many reported events as possible to try and find out.

-So far, the main causes of death appear to be ship strikes and malnutrition, but investigations and research are ongoing.
+The main causes of death appear to be malnutrition and vessel strikes, but investigations and research are still ongoing.
 Learn more about whale strandings here.

 What can I do to help?